Why is it a good time to buy your first new home?

 A range of Government assistance schemes are making the current property market highly desirable for first home buyers, particularly those looking to purchase land and build a new home.

-• The First Home Guarantee is an initiative designed to support eligible first home buyers purchase a home sooner.
-The National Housing Finance and Investment Corporation (NHFIC) will provide a guarantee for eligible first home buyers on low and middle incomes so that they can purchase a home with a deposit of as little as 5%.
-The Scheme will support up to 35,000 home loans for the 2023-24 financial year, through a panel of participating lenders.
+The Home Guarantee Scheme is an Australian Government initiative designed to support eligible first home buyers purchase a home sooner.
+Housing Australia will provide a guarantee for eligible buyers on low and middle incomes so that they can purchase a home with a deposit of as little as 5%.
+The scheme includes three types of Guarantees: